1. Others

 Preparation of Dihydroethidium working solution

-Dissolve 1 mg of Dihydroethidium in 0.31 mL of DMSO to obtain 10 mM of Dihydroethidium.
+Dissolve 1 mg Dihydroethidium in 0.317 mL DMSO to obtain a 10 mM Dihydroethidium stock solution.

-Note: It is recommended to store the stock solution at -20°C or -80°C away from light and avoid repetitive freeze-thaw cycles.
+Note: It is recommended to store the stock solution at -20°C or -80°C, protected from light, and avoid repeated freeze-thaw cycles.

 1.2 Preparation of Dihydroethidium working solution

-Dilute the stock solution in serum-free cell culture medium or PBS to obtain 1-10 μM of Dihydroethidium working solution.
+Dilute in serum-free cell culture medium or PBS to prepare a 1-10 μM Dihydroethidium working solution.

-Note: Please adjust the concentration of Dihydroethidium working solution according to the actual situation.
+Note: Please adjust the concentration of the Dihydroethidium working solution according to actual conditions.

 Cell staining

-2.1 For suspension cells: Centrifuge at 1000 g at 4°C for 3-5 minutes and then discard the supernatant.
-Wash twice with PBS, 5 minutes each time.
+2.1 Suspension cells: Centrifuge at 1000 g at 4°C for 3-5 minutes and discard the supernatant.
+Wash twice with PBS for 5 minutes each time.

-For adherent cells: Discard the cell culture medium, and add trypsin to dissociate cells to make a single-cell suspension.
-Centrifuge at 1000 g at 4°C for 3-5 minutes and then discard the supernatant.
-Wash twice with PBS, 5 minutes each time.
+Adherent cells: Remove the cell culture medium, add trypsin to dissociate the cells, and prepare a single-cell suspension.
+Centrifuge at 1000 g at 4°C for 3-5 minutes, then discard the supernatant.
+Wash twice with PBS for 5 minutes each time.

-2.2 Add 1 mL of Dihydroethidium working solution, and then incubate at room temperature for 30 minutes.
+2.2 Add 1 mL Dihydroethidium working solution and incubate at room temperature for 30 minutes.

-2.4 Wash twice with PBS, 5 minutes each time.
+2.4 Wash twice with PBS for 5 minutes each time.

-2.5 Resuspend cells with serum-free cell culture medium or PBS, and then detect by fluorescence microscope or flow cytometer.
+2.5 Resuspend the cells in serum-free cell culture medium or PBS, then detect using a fluorescence microscope (adherent cells do not require digestion) or flow cytometer.

 Storage